Lorraine Bowen

 Lorraine Bowen (born 31 October 1961 in Cheltenham, Gloucestershire) is an English singer, songwriter, comedian and musician.
-Bowen has released seven studio and compilation albums, and multiple singles as both a solo and contributing artist.
+Bowen has released eleven studio and compilation albums, and multiple singles as both a solo and contributing artist.

 Music career

 Early career

 She studied music at the University of Surrey, and then busked around London.
 She was a member of two bands in the 1980s: See You in Vegas and The Dinner Ladies, as well as performing regularly with Billy Bragg on stage and on record.
 She has also made many appearances on BBC Radio 4 including John Shuttleworth's show Radio Shuttleworth and the 1999 all-female sketch show Heated Rollers, starring Lynda Bellingham, Gwyneth Strong and Joanna Monro.
 She has also written for BBC Radio 4's Loose Ends.

 1990–present: Solo career

 In 1990, Billy Bragg encouraged Bowen to start a solo career.
 She started to perform solo shows under name of The Lorraine Bowen Experience; her act featured three songs, a Casio keyboard and an ironing board.
 This has led to shows all over the world, including festivals in Winnipeg, Toronto, San Francisco, and in the UK, Glastonbury, Edinburgh, Glasgay, Bestival, The Big Chill, Secret Garden Party and Shambala and many shows in Italy and Spain.

 Her songs are seen as "quirky", contain humour and are often with a sense of kitsch.
 Themes often include food, film stars (one of her most popular songs is about Julie Christie), mobile phones, fish fingers and launderettes.
 Bowen is known for her catchy choruses in songs and encouraging audience participation.